ssilverm/mfo-static-website/pages/badge.md

 ### Event Hours
 Maker Check-in and setup is from 10am to 8pm on Friday, November 4.<br>

+The Maker Mixer (during setup) is from 6pm to 7pm on Friday, November 4.

 Maker Check-in resumes from 8am to 9am on Saturday, November 5.<br>

 Maker Faire Orlando 2022 is open to attendees from 10am to 5pm on November 5 and 6.<br>